nazzart/zeppelin-navigation/README.md

-# Webpack Starter Kit - the boilerplate which gives you a quick start for developing awesome projects!
+# A starter kit based on webpack and laravel-mix - the boilerplate which gives you a quick start for developing awesome projects!

 @author: Arturs Nazarovs
 @version: 2.0.0